apache/cloudstack-documentation/source/releasenotes/about.rst

 Libvirt Python Dependency on KVM and CentOS
 ===========================================

-For CentOS users using the security groups feature on KVM need to install epel-release and python36-libvirt package.
+For CentOS users using the security groups feature on KVM it is needed to install the epel-release and python36-libvirt packages.

 New User Interface & Depreciation notice of existing UI
 =======================================================